companygardener/lookup_by/README.md

 ### Attribution

-A list of authors can be found on the [LookupBy Contributors page][contributors].
+A list of authors can be found on the [Contributors][] page.

-Copyright © 2012 Erik Peterson, Enova
+Copyright © 2014 Erik Peterson

 Released under the MIT License.
 See [MIT-LICENSE][license] file for more details.